Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/04-ViewsURLs.md

 Pair back up, discuss, and write one to two sentences (in your own words!) on the following prompt:

-1. Describe one situation in which you might use this class-based view?
+1. Describe one situation in which you might use each of these class-based views:
    - [View](https://docs.djangoproject.com/en/2.2/ref/class-based-views/base/#view)
    - [ListView](https://docs.djangoproject.com/en/2.2/ref/class-based-views/generic-display/#listview)
    - [DetailView](https://docs.djangoproject.com/en/2.2/ref/class-based-views/generic-display/#detailview)